Online Trading Starts Here

 5. Sierra Leonean leone.
 The economy of this African country is ruined by the war and the pandemic (Ebola).

 It would be fair to add the Venezuelan bolivar to this list.
 In 2019, inflation was around 9600%, and in 2020, it was nearly 3000%.
-At that time, Venezuela led the ranking of the weakest currencies in the world.
+At that time, Venezuela led the rating of the weakest currencies in the world.
 However, in 2021, the third printing in the previous 13 years was held, removing six zeros from the bolivar.

 Formally, the bolivar lost its place in the rating for this reason, but this did not change the fact that the country’s economy has been in a severe crisis for a long time, despite large oil reserves and high oil prices.